Oil dips on swelling U.S. supply, but mood generally upbeat on trade hopes

 Both oil price benchmarks had jumped by around 5 percent the previous day as financial markets around the world surged on that hopes that Washington and Beijing may be able to soon end their trade disputes, soothing fears of an all-out trade war between the two biggest economies and its possible impact on global growth.

-“Amid easing trade tension and a weaker U.S. dollar .DXY, crude oil prices rallied after Saudi Arabia reassured the market that its production cuts would remain in place,” ANZ bank said on Thursday.
+“Amid easing trade tension and a weaker U.S. dollar, crude oil prices rallied after Saudi Arabia reassured the market that its production cuts would remain in place,” ANZ bank said on Thursday.

 Saudi Arabia’s energy minister said on Wednesday he was confident that supply cuts started in late 2018 by the Organization of the Petroleum Exporting Countries (OPEC) and some allies, including Russia, aimed at reining in oversupply would bring the oil market into balance.